 February 24, 2021

-Why a joined-up value proposition is vital for channel partner success
+Producing joined-up value propositions vital for channel success

 A compelling value prop must clearly explain how the joint solution gives the customer greater value (compared to engaging both companies separately or choosing a similar offer from their rivals).

 - Short, persuasive elevator pitch (for busy execs and key decision-makers)

 - Clear description of the solution and services (including who does what)

 - Solid collection of proof points, such as mini-case studies and testimonials

 Once you’ve developed a joined-up value prop, perhaps for your website and for sales to use as a leave-behind, also think about turning it into a mobile-friendly infographic to support email and social campaigns.